← Back to ResourcesBreed Selection Guide

 Want lower IVDD/spinal risk and accept worse BOAS, hip dysplasia, and shorter life → English Bulldog.
 Want fewer total medical issues and accept the 20% IVDD risk → Frenchie.
 Both share severe heat intolerance and need Calgary climate management.

 Breeder pricing makes the French Bulldog look much pricier than the English Bulldog.
 A Calgary CKC English Bulldog runs $3,000 to $6,000.
 A Frenchie runs $4,000 to $10,000+, with rare-colour lines pushing past $20,000.
-That gap suggests the Frenchie is dramatically more expensive overall.

-Adoption flips the math.
+Adoption changes the comparison.
 Calgary rescue fees are $300 to $700 for either breed.
 The upfront price gap shrinks to zero.
 What remains is the annual care cost, which favours the Frenchie ($3,000 to $6,000/yr vs $4,000 to $8,000/yr for the English).
 Over a 10-year lifespan, that is a $10,000 to $20,000 lifetime difference, not a $30,000+ one.

 What Both Breeds Share (Non-Negotiable)

-- Air conditioning is essentially required.
+• Air conditioning is essentially required.
 A Calgary summer without AC is a medical risk for both breeds.
 Budget for AC if you do not already have it.

-- Harness, not collar.
-Both breeds have compromised airways; collars compress the trachea and worsen breathing.
+• Harness, not collar.
+Both breeds have compromised airways.
+Collars compress the trachea and worsen breathing.
 Use a Y-harness only.

-- Snoring and gas.
+• Snoring and gas.
 Both breeds snore loudly and pass gas frequently.
 If either is a deal-breaker, pick a different breed.

-- Daily skin fold care.
+• Daily skin fold care.
 Both breeds have facial folds that need daily cleaning to prevent dermatitis.
 English Bulldogs need more cleaning due to deeper folds.

-- Cherry eye risk.
-Around 25% of dogs in both breeds develop cherry eye and need surgical correction ($800 to $1,500).
+• Cherry eye risk.
+A noticeable share of dogs in both breeds develop cherry eye and need surgical correction (commonly $800 to $1,500 in Calgary).

 Frequently Asked Questions